cloudfour/pleasantest/README.md

 );
 ```

-The browser will close after the test finishes, if the test passed.
+If the test passes, the browser will close.
 You can force the browser to stay open by making the test fail by throwing something.

 You can also emulate a device viewport and user agent, by passing the `device` property to the options object in `withBrowser`: